awsaavedra/awsaavedra.github.io/_posts/2019-09-08-ultralearning.md

     notion of understanding was much deeper and more based on demonstrating results himself, rather than merely nodding along while reading.

 Saying simply "I understand" does not mean much unless you know the many layers that could be possible.
 What I cannot create, I cannot fully understand.
-Many times, the illusion of knowledge and understanding are barriers to deeper forms of knowledge and understanding.
+Many times, the illusion of knowledge and understanding are barriers to real forms of knowledge and understanding.

   3. **Always start with a concrete example**.
 Get some concrete examples going and see if you can apply the concepts you have learned.
 For instance, when I am checking whether I understand object oriented design in programming I test it by building a particular thing.
 For instance, a parking lot or a zoo full of animals.
 Do I really know how to do all the particulars and do I have a mastery of the language?
 On a deeper level, did I apply proper design and coding principles?
 This is an endless process.

 A concept from memory research is **levels-of-processing** effect is dependent on how much you think about that information when paying attention to it.

   4. **Don't fool yourself**.
-You are the easiest person to fool, so become deeply skeptical of your understanding.
-Whenever you hear someone exuding confidence and understand remember about the Dunning-Kruger effect.
+And you are the easiest person to fool, so become deeply skeptical of your understanding.
+Whenever you hear someone exuding confidence and understanding remember about the Dunning-Kruger effect.

 Often times, people will pretend to "know the problem" to save face.
-This is more of a social issue, and frankly, the problem is that the social cost of not knowing is very high.
-I'd recommend fostering a learning culture more clearly.
+This is more of a social issue, and frankly, the problem is that the social cost of not knowing is very high in many cases.
+I'd recommend fostering a learning culture more clearly in your workplace.
 If you don't know, just work on learning it and less time shaming people or thinking knowledge === intelligence.
 Clearly this is not the case.

 Feynman technique.